-SINGAPORE/HONG KONG – Singapore’s housing prices have reached a bottom and will rebound, while Hong Kong’s “crazy” housing market will continue to defy gravity, according to BNP Paribas.
+SINGAPORE/HONG KONG – Prices for condos in Singapore have reached a bottom and will rebound, while Hong Kong’s “crazy” housing market will continue to defy gravity, according to BNP Paribas.

 “Very significant” income growth will drive the recovery in Singapore’s home prices, said BNP’s Asia-Pacific head of research for financial institutions and property Wee Liat Lee.
 This will boost prices by 10 percent to 15 percent over the next 12 to 15 months, and may in turn lure foreign buyers, especially Chinese, Lee said.